tychen5/ML_DL_project/hw1/README.md

 needed files are in models dir

-discuss with pre-ml classmate
+collaborator: discuss with pre-ml classmate

-modify sample code
+some code modified from sample code